PromptAI/promptdialog/docs/local_deployment.md

 title: Local Deployment
 nav_order: 11
 ---
+# Local Deployment

+If you need to deploy the service to your own server or local, you can refer to the following tutorial.

 Install PromptDialog in a local machine.
 PromptDialog will only create and operate in the following directory of your machine.
 - location: $HOME/zbot

-The installation is done by Docker, including two images.
+The installation is done using Docker, including the following images.

 - Docker Images